by Carolyn Thomas ♥ @HeartSisters

 - Stage 2: Creating a Coping Strategy – Everyone starts to grasp what heart illness is, what’s involved in treatment and recovery, and that the patient and family must work as a team.

-- Stage 3: Handling the Homecoming Blues – You’re suddenly on your own; reality sets in and the team must adapt to its new normal.
+- Stage 3: Handling the Homecoming Blues – (This blog post): You’re suddenly on your own; reality sets in and the team must adapt to its new normal.

 - Stage 4: Learning to Live With Heart Disease – Patient and family have accepted the diagnosis and committed themselves to living with the illness, not in spite of it.

 NOTE FROM CAROLYN: I wrote much more about creating our own coping strategies after a cardiac event in my book, “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press, 2017).
-You can ask for this book at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from Johns Hopkins University Press (use their code HTWN to save 20% off the list price when you order).
+You can ask for this book at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or or order it directly from Johns Hopkins University Press (use their code HTWN to save 30% off the list price when you order)